mre/endler.dev/content/2024/the-dying-web/index.md

 At this point, I neither have the willpower nor the energy to fight back;
 it's hopeless.
 It's probably easier to get blood from a stone than to convince someone to switch back to Firefox.
+It's so easy to switch, [you won't even lose any open tabs](https://support.mozilla.org/en-US/kb/switching-chrome-firefox)!

 {{ figure(src="marketshare.png") }}